pbuehler/documentation/docs/tutorials/tableCombinations.md

 <a name="ctask"></a>
 ### CTask

-The grouping works with any number of childs.
+The grouping works with any number of children.
 In the below example the process function is given three arguments.
 In this case process is run for each collision with the tracks and V0s belonging to the actual collision.

 ```cpp
   void process(aod::Collision const& collision, aod::Tracks const& tracks, aod::V0s const& v0s)